 Read more about:

-Good Shepherd Food Bank distributes millions of pounds of food and grocery products to all 16 counties in Maine through more than 400 nonprofit partner agencies operating on the front lines of hunger relief.
-By partnering with Good Shepherd Food Bank, these local pantries, meal sites, senior centers, and schools can stretch their limited budgets and provide even more relief for the people they serve.
+Good Shepherd Food Bank distributes millions of pounds of food and grocery products to all 16 counties in Maine through more than 500 nonprofit partner agencies operating on the front lines of hunger relief.
+By partnering with Good Shepherd Food Bank, these local pantries, meal sites, senior centers, healthcare facilities and schools can stretch their limited budgets and provide even more relief for the people they serve.

 Good Shepherd Food Bank is also actively involved in nutrition education programs, teaching people how to buy healthy food on a budget and prepare meals at home, and advocacy efforts to find long-term solutions to hunger.

 Feed Maine telethon on NEWS CENTER Maine